 - The family of giant hornets exists no more than one year.

-- When the housing of these huge wasps grows to a decent size, and the working individuals themselves become quite large, the uterus begins to lay eggs, from which the reproductive males and females are excreted.
+- When the housing of these huge wasps grows to a decent size, and the working individuals themselves become sufficiently large, the uterus begins to lay eggs, from which the reproductive males and females are excreted.

 - By the rainy season (and in the Primorye region - to winter), the old family completely dies, as the uterus ceases to lay new eggs.